allefeld/cvcrossmanova/README.md

-# cvcrossmanova
+# MVPA by Cross-Validated (Cross-) MANOVA

-MVPA by Cross-Validated (Cross-) MANOVA
+This project is under development and not yet usable.